 Income from your LIF: age matters

-You can begin withdrawing a life income from your LIF at any age.
-However, for a temporary income, some conditions apply.
+You can begin drawing a life income from your LIF at any age.
+However, some conditions apply for a temporary income.

-Remember that the earlier you begin withdrawing an income, the sooner you will use up your savings!
+Remember: the earlier you begin drawing an income, the sooner you will use up your savings!

 If you are under age 54